 If last week’s entry Hurlothrumbo was a little unusual, A Pickle for the Knowing Ones is something utterly bonkers.
 I was introduced to it in a slightly odd way, a Polish teacher working at the same primary school as me ordered a copy for her year 4 (aged 8-9) class.
 I never heard an explanation of why this book was chosen, whether it has a particular cultural relevance in Poland or what the book was for.
-All I knew was that there was a this very badly made rich-text print-on-demand book written in the eighteenth century and of captivating oddness.
+All I knew was that there was this very badly made rich-text print-on-demand book written in the eighteenth century and of captivating oddness.
 So I prigged it.

 A Pickle for the Knowing Ones or Plain Truths in a Homespun Dress was originally a free text given out by an eccentric Massachusetts businessman named Timothy Dexter.
 He was largely uneducated and it shows in the book, which consists of lots of scraps of writing, badly spelt and not at all punctuated, often making very little sense.
 Ever listened to a Legendary Stardust Cowboy album or spent time in Anti-vax Facebook?
-If so, the incoherence and tone will be recognise-able.
+If so, the incoherence and tone will be recognisable.
 I, however, Have spent the last 11 years reading children’s scrawls in exercise books - I can do this.

-The first part is a description on his house and garden, much a Horace Walpole did for visitors to Strawberry Hill.
+The first part is a description on his house and garden, much as Horace Walpole did for visitors to Strawberry Hill.
 His house in Newburyport was decorated in forty wooden statues of great people set ‘hiw up’ so that people can ‘peape sly and feele glad’ at considering such great people.
 This leads him to consider the nature of greatness and on the greatness of American Presidents in particular.
 He considers that being a president is like being a king but should ‘pleas the Peopel at large.’